Publications or Accepted Papers

 Management Science, accepted

 Do Political Connections Affect Stock Price Crash Risk?
-Firm-level Evidence from China (master's thesis), with Lihong Wang
+Firm-level Evidence from China, with Lihong Wang

 Review of Quantitative Finance and Accounting, April 2017, 48(3)